Sparks the Rescue: Fearless departure, lineup changes, Worst Thing I've Been Cursed With and Sparks the Rescue EP (2010–2012)

-The "new" STR (2013-present)
+The "new" STR (2013-2020)

 On December 21, 2012, the band announced on Facebook that Mike Naran, David Pait, and Dylan Taylor's last show would be December 22, 2012, at The Space in Hamden, CT.
 Roy and McAllister toured acoustically in early 2013 as Sparks the Rescue, and in April 2013 the band released promotion photographs with Mat Petrin (bassist) and Nick Bilotta (drummer), who are also members of Roy's side-project band Holly Heist and original high school band 2 Girls Later.
 The band began performing with this lineup as a four piece in the Spring of 2013, and released a new EP titled "Truth Inside the Fiction" on July 30, 2013.
 The EP debuted at #33 on the iTunes Top Pop Albums Chart.

 On July 21, 2013, Roy and Bilotta along with a new guitarist, booked a cover show in Portland's historic downtown district at a night club called Oasis.

 In the summer of 2013, the band announced the Taking The D-Tour with opening bands Kingsfoil (featuring Frankie Muniz on drums) and Lion In The Mane.
-The band continues to play cover shows under the STR name with a new line-up including Matt Libby (rhythm guitar/vocals), a member of Bilotta's former project The Derek Wilkinson Band.
-No more tours have been announced and the band is actively playing cover shows at colleges, casinos, and tourist destinations.
-Bilotta's departure from the band remains unknown, with no announcements made by him or the band.
-His last shows were in Key West at Sloppy Joe's in September 2014.
-Spencer is currently reseated on the drums.
+The band continued to play cover shows under the STR name with a new line-up including Matt Libby (rhythm guitar/vocals), a member of Bilotta's former project The Derek Wilkinson Band.
+Bilotta's last shows were in Key West at Sloppy Joe's in September 2014.